 *The FDA warns that abruptly stopping lorazepam can induce seizures, especially when antidepressants are used concurrently.1

-Those with a history of addiction or personality disorders may experience lorazepam withdrawal symptoms after just a few doses of the medication.5 For these reasons, it is always recommended to come off of lorazepam safely under the supervision of a licensed professional, even if attempting Ativan tapering on an out-patient basis.
-This ensures all medical complications are monitored and treated promptly, and medical emergencies can receive the necessary immediate response.
+Those with a history of addiction or personality disorders may experience symptoms when stopping, after just a few doses of the medication.5 For these reasons, it is always recommended to come off of lorazepam safely under the supervision of a licensed professional, even if attempting Ativan tapering on an outpatient basis.
+This ensures that medical complications can be closely monitored and treated promptly, and more severe medical emergencies can be prevented if they receive the necessary immediate response.

 15 Years Experience by Professionals Who Understand Your Journey.

-A detox center that is familiar with benzo withdrawal is the best care option.
-For severe cases of lorazepam withdrawal or co-occurring disorders, an inpatient benzo tapering center will help make things more comfortable.
+A detox center that is familiar with benzo tapering is the best care option.
+For severe cases such as co-occurring disorders, an inpatient benzo tapering center will help make things more comfortable.
 If you or a loved one is suffering and needs immediate advice, please call Alternative to Meds now.

 Lorazepam / Ativan Dependency

-Lorazepam (Ativan) is a habit-forming, addictive medication.
-The drug’s effects are very calming and pleasurable.
-When a person becomes dependent, they may develop a fear of not having the medication, or they may allow a bad day or flare-up of symptoms to be an excuse to take more than their prescribed dosage.3
+The drug’s effects are very calming and pleasurable but tolerance may develop over time.
+Tolerance means benzodiazepines may become less effective over long term use.
+When a person becomes dependent, they may develop a fear of not having the medication, or on a bad day or flare-up of symptoms, they may tend to take more than their prescribed dosage.3

-If a person has developed Ativan dependency for many years, the process of coming off safely becomes much more subject to difficulties.
-Severe symptoms associated with long-term benzodiazepine use are well-established, both mentally and physically, and research has shown that without proper benzodiazepine discontinuation, these symptoms can persist for a very long time.10,11
+If a person has developed Ativan dependency after many years, the process of coming off safely becomes much more subject to difficulties.
+Severe symptoms associated with long-term benzodiazepine use are well-established, both mentally and physically, and research has shown that without proper benzodiazepine discontinuation support and treatment, these symptoms can persist for a very long time.10,11

 IMPORTANT NOTE ON ATIVAN TAPERING AFTER DEPENDENCY HAS DEVELOPED